wildonion/ayoub/market/README.md

 > For contract method `calls` and `views` see the list of all available APIs using `ayoub` PaaS cli with `./ayoub.sh list --api --controller nft` command.

-> The caller must have called the `new_default_meta()` method in first call of the contract in order to initialize the state of the contract on chain and use other methods, calling this method will panic on second call.
+> The caller must have called the `new()` method in first call of the contract in order to initialize the state of the contract on chain and use other methods, calling this method will panic on second call.

 ### Compile Contract
 ```